PeterTakahashi/commitlog-ai/README.md

 ## Features

+- **`serve --build`** — One command does everything: parse, link, serve, and auto-rebuild when new git commits are detected (2-second polling)
+- **Caching** — Parse and link results are cached; only rebuilds when source files change, new commits appear, or parser version is updated.
+Use `--force` to bypass.
 - **API Key Masking** — Secrets (OpenAI, Anthropic, AWS, Azure, GitHub tokens, etc.) are automatically detected and masked in all output files
 - **Git Author Info** — Each commit shows author name, email, and GitHub profile icon in the web UI
+- **Full Session View** — Browse the complete conversation for any session, with all code changes across every linked commit
+- **Commit Hash Search** — Search timeline by commit hash or commit message with real-time filtering
-- **Auto Port Fallback** — If port 3000 is busy, an available port is automatically selected
+- **Auto Port Fallback** — If port 3100 is busy, an available port is automatically selected
 - **Server-side Pagination** — Handles repositories with thousands of commits efficiently
 - **Markdown Export** — Export the full timeline as a single Markdown file